anumehashukla/wayfaringuniverse/_posts/Chile/2021-01-12-atacama-giant.md

 <center class="image-caption"><i>Entrance</i></center><br>

 <b>In my opinion, there is no need to take a guided tour at all.</b> Just rent a car, and you are all set.
-We faced no problem reaching there.
+We faced no problem at all reaching there.
 Google maps is off by a Kilometer and takes you a little ahead; otherwise, the driving directions are pretty straightforward.
 <br><br>

 Also, visit the 'Geoglifos de pintados' and 'Geoglyphs of Tiliviche' if you are in the area.